Once an Urban Drug, Heroin Has Moved into the Suburbs

 STORY BY Elizabeth Heubeck PHOTOGRAPHY BY Mary C. Gardella

 Growing up in Howard County during the 1980s, Sally Jones saw her fair share of alcohol and marijuana pass through the hands of teenagers.
 But drugs like heroin, she recalls, were unthinkable among her middle-class, suburban teenage peers.
-When Jones had children of her own, she raised heroin1them in a community close to where she came of age.
+When Jones had children of her own, she raised them in a community close to where she came of age.
 But something, she now believes, had changed dramatically.
 Heroin had come to the suburbs.
 And her son fell into its grip.

 From the start, Jones’ son Jake was the most spirited – and strong-willed – of her children.
 It was because of Jake’s genuinely loving and charismatic nature, says Jones, that she was able to cope with his rambunctiousness, his love of danger and his seeming desire to live “on the edge.”
 By the time Jake was a senior in high school, however, Jones felt she was losing her ability to manage his strong-willed nature.
 He went to live with his father, from whom Jones was divorced.
 But mother and son remained close.
 Every night, regardless of where Jake was, he texted her: XOXO.